ezsystems/commerce-documentation/docs/guide/basket/basket_ui/basket_ui.md

 ### Basket Preview

-The basket preview is rendered using the sub-controller in `EshopBundle/Resources/views/pagelayout.html.twig`
+The basket preview is rendered using a sub-controller in `EshopBundle/Resources/views/pagelayout.html.twig`

 ``` html+twig
 {% block basket_preview %}